tychobrailleur/tychobrailleur.github.io/help.md

 - `C-h v`: displays the description and value of a variable.
 - `C-h  l`: (`view-lossage`) lists the commands that were run.
 (Since 25.1)
+- `C-h C`: Coding system for the current buffer.

 - `C-h w command RET`: `where-is` Displays key bindings that calls `command`.